We must determine brand design language for inclusivity, not aesthetics.

 If the biggest brands use block caps, why shouldn’t you?

 I’m frustrated at the sight of all caps typography from the biggest brands who should know better.
 And these practices set a poor example for smaller brands, new ones, and up-and-coming designers.
+Many large companies have interns and grads because they’re cheap.
+They may outsource the really big stuff to agencies with the right designers, but day-too-day in below-the-line collateral you may see a lot of design sins.

 While block caps are common practice, they’re not best practice

 I observed something interesting recently.
 I sat side-by-side with someone looking for a movie to watch on Prime.
 I noticed that, as we scrolled, he only read the movie titles out loud which were in sentence case typeface.
 He skipped the cover art with all caps titles.
-As I said above, block caps cause audiences to abandon content.
+As I said above, block caps cause audiences to subconsciously abandon content.
 Why?
 Because it takes your brain longer to read them.

 If this is so bad, why do we see it so much?

 The reason we see so much error in design is that we have graphic designers in charge of stuff when visual and content designers should be higher up the chain of approval.
 We have art directors with a graphic design background who treat type like a design element and not like the English language it is.
-Block caps are pleasing in terms of symmetry and they’re easier to design with.
+Block caps are pleasing in terms of symmetry and they’re easier to work with.

 What you’re reading right now is a language.
-These letters are not design collateral.
+These letters are not design elements.
 The written version of our highly evolved language is for clarity, not for balancing the aesthetic of a design that can’t stand on its own two feet.

 What’s the difference between graphic designers and visual designers?